-Why Aren’t Lower Renewable Costs Cutting European Energy Market Prices?
+Why Aren’t Falling Renewables Costs Cutting European Energy Market Prices?

 That’s because switching from fossil fuels to renewables means “you need more transmission grid for the transport of electricity,” which will weigh on wholesale prices for the foreseeable future.

-Transmission infrastructure buildout typically lags behind renewables deployment by several years, which is already causing problems in Germany, Europe’s largest energy market.
+Transmission infrastructure build-out typically lags behind renewables deployment by several years, which is already causing problems in Germany, Europe’s largest energy market.
 The relatively low capacity factors of wind and solar compared to legacy plants — a reflection of their intermittency — will require more transmission capacity to manage the resulting fluctuations in electricity supply.

 With renewables, “transmission and distribution costs are skyrocketing,” Hugh Sharman, Denmark-based principal at energy consulting firm Incoteco, said in an interview.
 “The generators or the distribution and transmission people are going to have to cough up.”

 Finding ways to manage grid infrastructure to absorb intermittent renewable energy could help, said Omid Mousavi, research and development director at Depsys.
-Most distribution system operator (DSO) networks are overbuilt to manage relatively rare conditions of oversupply or high demand, he said.
+Most distribution system operator networks are overbuilt to manage the relatively rare conditions of oversupply or high demand, he said.
 Companies like Depsys apply technology to optimize these networks to squeeze better performance from existing infrastructure.

-Electricity network-enabled virtual power plants aggregating renewables, batteries, generators and flexible loads could add stress to distribution networks, but could also be orchestrated to mitigate those stresses.
+Electricity-network-enabled virtual power plants aggregating renewables, batteries, generators and flexible loads could add stress to distribution networks, but they could also be orchestrated to mitigate those stresses.

-At transmission scale, technologies like dynamic line rating, advanced power flow control systems, and strategically deployed batteries to manage the challenges of large-scale renewables could reduce infrastructure costs as well.
+At transmission scale, technologies such as dynamic line rating, advanced power flow control systems and strategically deployed batteries to manage the challenges of large-scale renewables could reduce infrastructure costs as well.

-How low marginal-cost renewables disrupt market paradigms
+How low-marginal-cost renewables disrupt market paradigms

 Assuming grid costs are kept in check, many observers feel the growing penetration of renewables will ultimately bring down wholesale prices.
-For now, the only European market where this appears likely to happen is in Spain, Werner Trabesinger, head of quantitative products at Pexapark, a power purchase agreement (PPA) software vendor, said in an interview.
+For now, the only European market where this appears likely to happen is in Spain, Werner Trabesinger, head of quantitative products at Pexapark, a power-purchase agreement software vendor, said in an interview.

-But elsewhere “we're headed in that direction,” he said.
+But elsewhere, “we're headed in that direction,” he said.
 That may be welcomed by consumers, to the extent that this is reflected in falling retail prices, which to be clear are subject to numerous regulatory add-ons that aren’t directly linked to wholesale energy prices.

-But eventually, this trend could pose a problem for decarbonization, by making it harder to justify private sector investments in renewables.
+But eventually, this trend could pose a problem for decarbonization, by making it harder to justify private-sector investments in renewables.
 If wholesale pricing were to eventually fall below the LCOE of new wind and solar projects, “in the absence of any subsidies, you have no guaranteed revenue anymore,” Trabesinger said.

-This raises the specter of renewable energy cannibalizing its revenues as penetration increases.
+This raises the specter of renewable energy cannibalizing its own revenue as penetration increases.
 In some power markets, project developers are already facing year-to-year revenue fluctuations of up to 30 percent, making it tough to find financing for merchant plants, he said.

 More volatility of this nature increases risks for project lenders or investors, explained Edwards at Cornwall Insight.
-Eventually, the resulting rise in capital costs could increase projects’ LCOE even as the underlying technologies grow cheaper.
+Eventually, the resulting increase in capital costs could drive up projects’ LCOE even as the underlying technologies grow cheaper.

-“There will need to be market design reform to address the issue of lower marginal cost generators eroding their case for investment,” he said.
+“There will need to be market design reform to address the issue of lower-marginal-cost generators eroding their case for investment,” he said.

-In an October insight paper, Cornwall Insight concluded that energy-only markets might need to move to a so-called energy floor price model, which guarantees a minimum price for each megawatt-hour produced via competitive tenders.
-This could boost investor confidence, retain the dispatch efficiency of today’s markets, and be “relatively easy to implement in comparison to other solutions,” it concluded.
+In an October insight paper, Cornwall Insight concluded that energy-only markets might need to move to what's termed an "energy floor price model," which guarantees a minimum price for each megawatt-hour produced via competitive tenders.
+This could boost investor confidence, retain the dispatch efficiency of today’s markets and be “relatively easy to implement in comparison to other solutions,” it concluded.

-Jonas Corné, CEO and founder of asset management software developer Greenbyte, agreed that today’s European electricity markets were in need of review, but suggested that a more fundamental change might be needed.
+Jonas Corné, CEO and founder of asset management software developer Greenbyte, agreed that today’s European electricity markets are in need of review, but suggested that a more fundamental change might be needed.

 “I don't think energy markets function as markets,” he said in an interview, particularly for an energy system bent on decarbonization.
 If carbon taxes on fossil-fueled generation had been built in from the start, Europe’s energy systems would already be fully renewable, he said.